 Shirt or pants too long?
-In a pinch, bobby pins can create a temporary hem, no tailor required—sort of like this sweater hack for short girls.
+In a pinch, bobby pins can create a temporary hem, no tailor required.
 Keep this in mind next time you’re suffering a wardrobe faux pas.

 What weird ways have you used bobby pins?
 Tell us in the comments!
 Then read nine magical ways you can use a toothbrush in your beauty routine.

 This post was published at an earlier date and has since been updated.